ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/vesting-examples/vesting-owner-guide.md

 - Your vesting wallet is now set to receive Toncoins.

+- Only the owner (sender) wallet controls the vesting wallet.

 ### 6: Test and validate

 - [Send a test transfer](/v3/guidelines/dapps/tutorials/vesting-examples/vesting-recipient-guide) to the vesting wallet.
+- Make sure to get the address in a bouncable format (for an address in the whitelist) to avoid transaction errors (**Exit 101**).
+- Use [@tonaddress_bot](https://t.me/tonaddress_bot) for address format checks.
+(A bouncable address looks like the following (for testnet): `kQAm3gq6p4cl7xvo8NC6CxqBqqjt-BBcOMqC8lYJ7D78LKJP`)
 - Confirm ownership by attempting to return a test transfer to the sender.
 ![](/img/tutorials/vesting/sending-from-vesting.png)
 ![](/img/tutorials/vesting/sending-from-vesting-2.png)
 ![](/img/tutorials/vesting/sending-from-vesting.png)

-## Good to Know

-- Only the owner’s wallet controls the vesting wallet.
-- Ensure all transactions are conducted using bounceable address formats to avoid errors.
-- For address format checks, use [@tonaddress_bot](https://t.me/tonaddress_bot).